 have pierced hundreds of bottle caps.

 Black bottle caps (on Amazon) often come with

 Resin is fine but I prefer the weight of glass domes rather

 Glass domes are available online.

-The one inch circle punch (below)
+A one inch circle punch (search online for one)

 makes cutting out your foil circles